ggingmin/compose-springboot-sampleapp/README.md

   </a>
 </p>

-> The Asynchronous API has been implemented using Docker Compose, Spring Boot, Gradle, and MariaDB.
+> The Spring Boot API has been implemented using Docker Compose, Spring Boot, Gradle, and MariaDB.

 ## Usage